spartanproj/os/README.md

 - If you do not have access to a fully-fledged display, then run
 - Establish if you are on an x86 computer (32-bit or 64-bit).
 If not, virtualise!
 It does not work on other architectures.
 - You are on x86...
-- If so, get out your nerd hat, read through the messages, and attempt to self-compile.
+- If so, get out your blueberry hat, read through the messages, and attempt to self-compile.
 If you cannot, then

 #### I don't have make!